Who Gets My Super

 Upon your death, your super can leave your fund in two ways.

-Your super can go directly from your fund to your SIS dependants.
-Or your super can go into your estate and then your legal personal representative (LPR) will distribute it – in accordance with your will if you left one.
+Your super can go 1 – directly from your fund to your SIS dependants, or 2 – into your estate and then your legal personal representative (LPR) will distribute it – in accordance with your will if you left one.

 So anybody can receive your super through your estate but only your SIS dependants can receive it directly from your fund.